Jack Ma: Early life and education

-Ma was born in Hangzhou, Zhejiang, on 10 September 1964, as Ma Yun.
+Ma was born in Hangzhou, Zhejiang, on 10 September 1964.
 He became interested in learning the English language as a young boy and began practicing it with English-speaking visitors who frequented the Hangzhou International Hotel.
 At the age of 12, Ma bought a pocket radio and began listening to English radio stations frequently.
 For nine years, Ma rode 17 mi on his bicycle every day to work as a tour guide of Hangzhou for foreigners in order to practice his English.
 He became pen pals with one of those foreigners, who nicknamed him "Jack" because he found it hard to pronounce his Chinese name.
 When Ma was 13 years old, he was forced to transfer to Hangzhou No. 8 Middle School as he kept getting in fights.
 In his primary school days, Ma struggled academically, and it took two years for him to gain acceptance at an ordinary Chinese high school, as he only got 31 points in mathematics on the Chinese high school entrance exam.

 In 1980, while he was riding his bike to practice English with tourists, he met Ken Morley, who was traveling with his family with the Australia-China Friendship Society.
 Ken's son, David, became pen pals with Ma and kept in touch after the family left China.
 Years later, the Morleys hosted Ma in Australia, changing the course of his life completely.
 Ma later said: "Those 29 days in Newcastle were crucial in my life.
 Without those 29 days, I would never have been able to think the way I do today."

 In 1982, at the age of 18, Ma failed the Chinese college entrance exam on his initial attempt, obtaining only 1 point in mathematics.
 Afterwards, he and his cousin applied to be waiters at a nearby hotel.
 His cousin was hired, but Ma was rejected on the grounds that he was "too skinny, too short, and in general, protruded a bad physical appearance that may have potentially ended up hurting the restaurant's image and possibly tarnishing its reputation."